-Indian films have been banned in cinemas across Pakistan as tension between the South Asian neighbours spills over into the arts industry.
+Indian films have been banned in cinemas across Pakistan as tension between the South Asian neighbours spills over into the arts.

 The retaliation comes after a ban was placed by the Indian Motion Pictures Producers Association (IMPPA) on Pakistani actors and technicians from working in the Hindi-film industry, popularly known as Bollywood.